-IFPMA, EFPIA and PhRMA have issued joint guidance in the context of COVID-19 in relation to the conduct of virtual congresses.
+IFPMA, EFPIA and PhRMA issued joint guidance in the context of COVID-19 in relation to the conduct of virtual congresses.
 This defines the codes which will be applicable to such events.
 Companies should clearly state the label by which promotional material was developed and indicate the countries in which the medicinal product is authorised, explaining that registration conditions differ internationally.
 Companies should ensure that a process is in place to confirm participants' status as healthcare professionals, journalists etc, for the purpose of access to sponsored symposia or booths/exhibition standards.

-In accordance with guidance issued by EFPIA in the context of COVID-19, companies may not provide hospitality for healthcare professionals attending individually a virtual thirdparty organised event.
+EFPIA guidance indicates that companies may not provide hospitality to healthcare professionals attending individually a virtual third-party organised event.